-And the Halo TV series teaser trailer
+Watch the Halo series launch trailer

 Is Master Chief in the Halo TV series?

 Yes.
 Yes he is.
 He's been confirmed at every opportunity, and we know who's playing him.
-Actor Pablo Schreiber has been cast as Master Chief.
+Actor Pablo Schreiber has been cast as Master Chief (opens in new tab).
 You may remember a younger Schreiber from his role as dockworker Nick Sobotka in season 2 of The Wire, or from some more recent shows and movies: American Gods, Skyscraper, Orange Is the New Black.
 According to IMDB, he's nearly 6'5" tall.

 Who's in the Halo TV series cast?